Aquilonar/bilibili-study-mod/README.md

 2. **Code Contributions**: Fork the repository and submit a Pull Request; it’s recommended to discuss the modification plan in Issues first.
 3. **Feature Expansion**: For new features (e.g., video progress memory, note export), submit a "Feature Proposal" Issue to discuss implementation details together.

-Derived versions must retain the original copyright notice (Author: Promesyne).
+Derived versions must retain the original copyright notice (Author: Aquilonar).
 Thanks for supporting open-source collaboration!

 ## 📄 License